 Cloud computing

-Workplace skills are more general in that they tend to describe how you do your work.
+Workplace skills are more general because they describe how you do your work.
 They involve key abilities, like communicating with others and critical thinking.
 In an IT master’s program, you may be able to refine some of the following skills:

 Leadership